 Nevertheless, memorial inscriptions can provide useful information about dates of death (and sometimes dates of birth) as well as details of other family members.
 But, be warned, there are some mistakes on some inscriptions!

 The memorial inscriptions were surveyed in 1985-86 by the "Macclesfield Ferrets" and this survey formed the basis of the current database.
 The memorials have been surveyed again in 2011-2012 and many inscriptions added to the record.
 Mistakes found in the original survey have been corrected.
 Some inscriptions recorded in the earlier survey are now no longer visible or accessible; in such cases the earlier survey results have been used.
+The records on this website are kept up to date as far as possible.

-The columbarium at St John's was opened in 1953 for the interment of cremated remains, also known as ashes.
+The columbarium at St John's was opened in 1953 for the interment of cremated remains, also known as "ashes".
 Cremation had been a legal option for several decades by then, but it was not until the 1950's that cremation started to become more common, although full burial was still the norm at that time.
 Stockport Crematorium dates from 1934 and Macclesfield Crematorium from 1960.
 Before the opening of the columbarium, ashes could only be interred at St John's in burial plots.
 The earliest interment of ashes recorded in St John's burial registers is in 1937; there are only five other such interments recorded prior to 1953.

 The memorial inscriptions in the columbarium do not normally give more than the person's name and birth/death years.
-Many are double stones, generally for husband and wife to be commemorated together.
+Many are double stones, generally for husband and wife (or other relatives) to be commemorated together.
 A number of double stones only have one person's details inscribed, with a blank space left for a future inscription.

 In most (but not all) cases, the person named on a memorial in the columbarium has had their ashes buried in the columbarium.